vatpac-technology/sops/docs/terminal/williamtown.md

 WLM ADC owns the airspace within the WLM MIL CTR A (`SFC`-`A050`).
 This may be amended/released as required between WLM ADC and WLM TCU.

 #### Departures

-'Next' coordination is **not** required from WLM ADC to WLM TCU for aircraft that are:
-a) Departing from a runway nominated in the ATIS; and
-b) Assigned the standard assignable level;
-c) Assigned a **civil, procedural** SID

 [Next](../controller-skills/coordination.md#next) coordination is **not** required from WLM ADC to WLM TCU for aircraft that are:

 - Departing from a runway nominated in the ATIS; and
 - Assigned the standard assignable level; and